Exeter Quayside Distillery is small as far as gin distilleries are concerned.

 How to visit Exeter Quayside distillery

-Aside from just popping in and enjoying the food and drinks, there are a few experiences that you can have at Exeter Quayside distillery.
+Aside from just popping in and enjoying the drinks, there are a few experiences that you can have at Exeter Quayside Distillery.

 This informative experience is ideal for any gin lovers who want to sample a range of drinks and learn more about England’s favourite spirit!

 Exeter Quayside Distillery offers full distillery tours, where you can learn about the exact process that goes into making their gin.